Pine, Eastern White Pinus strobus

 ShapeThis pine has oval, pyramidal shape.

-The ease of transplanting and rapid growth of the White Pine tree make it an ideal candidate for landscape and windscreen applications.
+The ease of transplanting and rapid growth of the eastern white pine tree make it an ideal candidate for landscape and windscreen applications.
 Wildlife that eat the seeds range form chickadees and game birds to rabbits and black bears.
-White Pines are widely used as Christmas trees and are still very important as a lumber source.
+White pines are widely used as Christmas trees and are still very important as a lumber source.

 A hardy, valuable tree.
 Clustered soft blue-green needles.
 Ideal screen or windbreak.
 Likes moist, well-drained soils.
 Grows 50' to 80' with a 20-40' spread inthe landscape, up to 135' or more in the wild. (zones 3-8)